dan-subic/cairn/obelisk-srd.md

 #### Inventory
 Characters have a total of 10 inventory slots: a backpack with six slots, one slot for each hand, and two slots for their upper body (such as the belt, chest, or head).
 The backpack can also double as an emergency sleeping bag but only if emptied of its contents.

 Most items take up one slot.
-Slots are abstract and can be rearranged per the Referee's discretion.
+Slots are abstract and can be rearranged per the Referee's discretion (to allocate extra slots to the body, for example).

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
 Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 HP.